Taconic State Parkway

 Franklin D. Roosevelt, who had long envisioned a scenic road through the eastern Hudson Valley, was instrumental in making it a reality as a way to provide access to existing and planned state parks in the region.
 Its winding, hilly route was designed by landscape architect Gilmore Clarke to offer scenic vistas of the Hudson Highlands, Catskills and Taconic regions.
 The bridges and now-closed service areas were designed to be aesthetically pleasing.
 It has been praised for the beauty of not only the surrounding landscape and views it offers, but the way the road itself integrates with and presents them.

 It was completed in its present form in the early 1960s.
 In 2005, the entire highway, including its supporting structures, was listed on the National Register of Historic Places in recognition of its historic importance in the development of parkways in the 20th century, and Roosevelt's role in creating it.
 It is the second-longest continuous road listed on the Register after Virginia's Skyline Drive, and the longest limited-access highway.

 The parkway continues to provide access to several state parks, including Franklin D. Roosevelt State Park.
-It has also become an important regional artery, one of the primary routes to northern New England and upstate New York from New York City and Long Island.
+It has also become an important regional artery, one of the primary routes to northern New England and the Capital Region of New York from the Hudson Valley, New York City and Long Island.
 The southern sections, particularly in Westchester County, have become a commuter route into the city for residents who moved into towns that became suburbanized as a result of the parkway.
 The state and regional transportation planners have worked to adapt to this change since the 1940s.

 Route description

 The Taconic's character changes with its surroundings.
-In the busy suburbs of its first few miles, it is an arterial surface road, paralleling a commuter rail line through a small downtown.
+In the busy suburbs of its first few miles, it is a narrow at-grade roadway, paralleling a commuter rail line through a small downtown.
 Soon after that, it becomes a wide divided highway, with median strips and gentle turn radii similar to an Interstate Highway carrying much commuter traffic.

 In the Hudson Highlands, it narrows again as it curves back and forth and climbs up and down quickly to its highest point.
 When the terrain levels out again, it widens and begins to assume its scenic character in a growing, exurban area with at-grade intersections.
 Its northernmost section, located on the ridges between the Hudson Valley and the Taconic Mountains along the state borders to the east, offers mountain and hilltop vistas as the road itself continues to curve gently through bucolic surroundings.
 This winding route contributes to its 104.12 mi length, which makes the Taconic New York State's longest parkway.